thesyntaxslinger/syntaxslinger.com/docs/docs/networking/vlans.md

 The main benefits of VLANs are:

 - Isolation: Devices in one VLAN cannot directly communicate with devices in another VLAN unless explicitly allowed through routing or firewall rules.
 This improves security and limits broadcast traffic.
-- Organization: You can separate different types of devices — for example, servers, workstations, IoT devices, and guest networks — into different VLANs.
+- Organisation: You can separate different types of devices — for example, servers, workstations, IoT devices, and guest networks into different VLANs.
 - Scalability: VLANs make it easier to manage large networks by grouping devices logically rather than physically.

-VLANs are defined by a VLAN ID (a number between 1–4094) and are implemented through a process called tagging.
+VLANs are defined by a VLAN ID (a number between 1-4094) and are implemented through a process called tagging.
 VLAN tags are added to network frames so that switches know which VLAN each frame belongs to.

 In a homelab, VLANs are often used to: